Azure/Edge-infrastructure-quickstart-template/README.md

 # Edge Infrastructure QuickStart Template (Preview)

-## Introduction
+## Overview

-This repository offers a simple solution with static infrastructure templates to set up your multiple edge locations, designed for ease of use.
-Scale effortlessly to multiple sites with a comprehensive stage-by-stage management pipeline.
+This Quick-Start template is to simplify your Infrastructure as Code journey in Azure edge products life-cycle management.
+It provides a couple of Terraform modules (**AKS Arc**, **Azure Stack HCI**, **Arc Site Manager** and **Arc extensions**), a repository structure for scaling purpose and the automations to set up the infrastructure configurations.

+### What You'll Get

-By using this template, you can get 1) a scalable and extendible repository structure following the best practice, 2) organized variables with the recommended values to boost your initial setup, and 3) a customizable CD pipeline with automations.
+By using this template, you can get all of the followings inside a single PR under your Github account

+* a scalable and extendible repository structure following the DevOps best practice
+* organized variables with the recommended values to boost your initial setup
-> [!NOTE]
-> This repository is designed for setting up IaC for a site composed of specific resources (AKS Arc, HCI23H2, Arc extensions).
-Setting up Terraform code for individual resource is not covered in the supported scenarios.
-(However, feel free to use this repository as a starting point to explore).
+* a customizable CD pipeline with automations.

+### Is This Right for You?

+**Yes** if you want to:

+* Create a site containing AKS Arc, HCI23H2 along with Arc extensions using Terraform
+* Replicate the above site's settings hundreds or thoudsands of times
+* Integrate the above settings with CI/CD pipeline using Github Actions
+* Automate all of the above scenarios

+**No** if you want to:

+* Create single AKS Arc or HCI instance using Terraform.
+Altough this template contains the Terraform module for each of them, we are still waiting to officially publish them into public Terraform registry.
+You are welcome to use this repository for testing and exploration.
+For production usage, please contact arcIaCSupport@microsoft.com for each module's status.
+* Use any other IaC tool such as Bicep or ARM to provision your Azure resouces.
+We are working on our roadmap.
+Please stay tuned for future releases.

 <details>